hasithaa/fork-module-ballerina-workflow/docs/patterns/error-compensation.md

-# Pattern: Compensation (Saga) — Undo Committed Steps
+# Pattern: Compensation (Saga) — Undo Completed Steps

 When a multi-step workflow partially succeeds and a later step fails, run **compensating activities** in reverse order to undo the work that was already committed.
 This is the Saga pattern for distributed transactions.